vpisarev/ficus/doc/ficustut.md

 println(b) // will print '["b", "a"]'
 ```

 The property is useful for code analysis, debugging and is very safe, because all operations on lists do not have side effects *(unless some of list elements are mutable objects, like arrays or references)*.
-This is, the list a functional data structure.
+This is, list is a functional data structure.
 Another good example of immutable data structure is the red-black search tree, which we will cover in [Sum Types or Variants](#variants).

 The other big advantage of such lists is that virtually *all* possible operations on lists can be implemented using 4 basic operations (you may write `List.foo(l[, args])` instead of `l.foo([args])`):